wjordan/code-dot-org/STYLEGUIDE.md

     - New JS code in our Rails apps should go in a .js file, not inline in the view; this will be enforced by code review.

-   - If modify inline JS code in a template, please move it out of the file as part of the same CL.
+    - If you modify inline JS code in a template, please move it out of the file as part of the same CL.
 (Exceptions can be granted on a case by case basis.)

-   - Server-side configuration information that needs to be shared with Javascript code should be put in app_options.
-(The have templates that conversion app_options to json and assigned it to a JS variable.)
+    - Server-side configuration information that needs to be shared with Javascript code should be put in `app_options`.
+The standard templates include a script tag which assigns app_options to a Javascript variable so that it as accessible from JS.

 ### In /apps